A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Conclusion

 In this work, we consider the stochastic multi-armed bandit problem with a joint goal of minimizing the worst-case expected regret and obtaining light-tailed probability bound of the regret distribution.
 We demonstrate that light-tailed risk and instance-dependent consistency are incompatible, and show that light-tailed risk and worst-case optimality can co-exist through a simple new policy design.
 We also discuss generalizations of our results and show how to achieve the optimal rate dependence on both the number of arms $K$ and the time horizon $T$ with or without knowing $T$.
 We extend the simple and optimal policy design to the linear bandit setting.

 There are several prospective future directions.
 Technically, one direction is to improve our policy design for linear bandits on the tail bound and the computation efficiency.
+Another direction is to study extensions of our results to general heavy-tailed bandit problems, where a robust mean estimator (rather than the simple empirical mean) for each arm is essential.
+Meanwhile, it would be interesting to understand the cost of embracing both worst-case optimality and light-tailed regret distribution in a more precise way, especially with regard to the constant term in front of the expected regret bounds.
 Empirically, it would be interesting to see how the policy design works in various practical settings.
 Methodologically, it is tempting to see whether our policy design can be integrated into more complex settings such as reinforcement learning.

-We hope our results and analysis in this paper may bring about new insights on understanding and alleviating the tail risk of learning algorithms under a stochastic environment.
+One interesting future work from both the theoretical and numerical sides is to study the relations among optimality, consistency, and tail risk.
+From Theorem \ref{thm:consistent-vs-light-tail}, we know that one cannot hope for light-tailed risk and instance-dependent consistency simultaneously.
+This suggests that there might exist some ``Pareto frontier'' where the optimal regret tail risk can be dependent on to what extent we allow consistency.
+This requires further generalizing our lower bound results as well as policy designs to handle the more sophisticated situation where worst-case optimality and instance-dependent consistency are entangled with each other under varying regret thresholds.
+Nevertheless, we hope our results and analysis in this paper may bring about new insights on understanding and alleviating the tail risk of learning algorithms under a stochastic environment.

+\ACKNOWLEDGMENT{The authors would like to gratefully acknowledge the Editor and the Reviewers for their time and comments that greatly helped improve the manuscript.
+The work of David Simchi-Levi and Feng Zhu is partially supported by the MIT Data Science Laboratory.
+The authors are listed in alphabetical order.}

 \begin{APPENDICES}